fallenshock/SinDDM/README.md

 ### Official pytorch implementation of the paper: "SinDDM: A Single Image Denoising Diffusion Model"

-## Random samples from a *single* image
+## Random samples from a single example
-With SinDDM, you can train a generative model from a single natural image, and then generate random samples from the given image, for example:
+With SinDDM, one can train a generative model from a single natural image, and then generate random samples from the given image, for example:

 ![](imgs/teaser.PNG)

 ## SinDDM's applications
-SinDDM can be also used for a line of image manipulation tasks, for example:
+SinDDM can also be used for a line of image manipulation tasks, especially image manipluations guided by text, for example:
  ![](imgs/manipulation.PNG)

-See section 3 in our [paper](https://arxiv.org/pdf/2211.16582.pdf) for more details.
+See section 4 in our [paper](https://arxiv.org/pdf/2211.16582.pdf) for more details about our results and experiments.

 ### Citation